Egyptians vote abroad, leadership contest heats up

 If no candidate wins more than 50 percent of the vote in the first round, a run-off between the two top-placed contenders will take place in June.

-(Additional reporting by Tamim Elyan in Cairo, Alice Cannet in Paris, Marwa Rashad in Riyadh, Elisa Oddone in Berlin, Catherine Hornby in Rome; Writing by Tom Pfeiffer; Editing by Alistair Lyon/Mark Heinrich)
+(Additional reporting by Tamim Elyan in Cairo, Alice Cannet in Paris, Marwa Rashad in Riyadh and Elisa Oddone in Berlin; Writing by Tom Pfeiffer; Editing by Alistair Lyon)